altostra/altostra-template-scalable-webhook-nodejs/README.md

 ```

 ## Modifying the project
-TTo modify the project, install [Altostra Tools](https://marketplace.visualstudio.com/items?itemName=Altostra.altostra) for Visual Studio Code:
+To modify the project, install Altostra Tools for Visual Studio Code:

 From the terminal:
 ```sh
 code --install-extension Altostra.altostra
 ```

-or, search for Altostra Tools in the Visual Studio Code extensions view.
+or, search for `Altostra Tools` in the Visual Studio Code extensions view.

 or, directly from the [marketplace](https://marketplace.visualstudio.com/items?itemName=Altostra.altostra).

-The extension adds an Altostra panel and visual additor that help you modify and
+> The extension adds an Altostra panel and visual additor that help you modify and
-design the project infrastructure.
+> design the project infrastructure.

 ## Template content